BeselfLan/FnafProject/README.md

 [left mouse click] - click computer button/
 Z - toggle computer on or off/
 X - toggle cooling fan on or off/

+# Testing
+download the .jar file in the project releases tab to play the game

+Good luck and Have fun!